 - A service or supply that is not described as a covered service.
-Some examples of non-covered services are: acupuncture; private duty nursing; and reversal of sterilization. - A service or supply that is furnished along with a non-covered service. - · A service or supply that does not conform to Blue Cross Blue Shield HMO Blue medical policies. - A service or supply that does not conform to Blue Cross Blue Shield HMO Blue medical technology assessment criteria. - A service or supply that is not considered by Blue Cross Blue Shield HMO Blue to be medically necessary for you.
-The only exceptions are for: certain routine or other preventive health care services or supplies; certain covered voluntary health care services or supplies; and donor suitability for bone marrow transplant. - A service or program, including a residential program, that is furnished in an educational, vocational, or recreational setting; or an "outward bound-type," "wilderness," "camp," or "ranch" program.
-Also, a service furnished along with one of these non-covered programs, whether or not the service is usually a covered service. - A program for which Blue Cross Blue Shield HMO Blue is not able to conduct concurrent review of continued medical necessity (see Part 4), including a program that has a pre-defined length of care or stay. - A service or supply that is furnished by a health care provider who has not been approved by Blue Cross Blue Shield HMO Blue for payment for the specific service or supply. - A service or supply that is obtained outside of your service area, except for emergency medical care and urgent care.
+Some examples of non-covered services are: private duty nursing; and reversal of sterilization. - · A service or supply that is furnished along with a non-covered service. - · A service or supply that does not conform to Blue Cross Blue Shield HMO Blue medical policies. - A service or supply that does not conform to Blue Cross Blue Shield HMO Blue medical technology assessment criteria. - A service or supply that is not considered by Blue Cross Blue Shield HMO Blue to be medically necessary for you.
+The only exceptions are for: certain routine or other preventive health care services or supplies; certain covered voluntary health care services or supplies; and donor suitability for bone marrow transplant. - A service or program, including a residential program, that is furnished in educational or vocational settings; or, services and/or programs that are not considered to be inpatient services, intermediate treatments, or outpatient services as described in this Subscriber Certificate.
+The only exception is for outpatient covered services to diagnose and/or treat mental conditions when these services are furnished by a covered provider along with one of these programs. - A program for which Blue Cross Blue Shield HMO Blue is not able to conduct concurrent review of continued medical necessity (see Part 4), including a program that has a pre-defined length of care or stay. - A service or supply that is furnished by a health care provider who has not been approved by Blue Cross Blue Shield HMO Blue for payment for the specific service or supply. - A service or supply that is obtained outside of your service area, except for emergency medical care and urgent care.
 This exclusion applies even when a student is going to school outside of your service area.